False: Govt has not suspended PC&PNDTC Act which prohibits sex selection before or after conception

 The media report said that PC&PNDT (Pre Conception and Pre Natal Diagnostic Techniques (Prohibition of Sex Selection)) Act 1994 has been suspended by the Ministry of Health and Family Welfare.

-However this report is false.
+However, this report is false.
 The Health Ministry said that this report is incorrect and purely speculative in nature.

 What does your child think about the coronavirus lockdown: Send us their thoughts